Shubhangi-AI27/Membership_Selection_Test_2025/Blockchain_Web3_&_Cybersecurity/Readme.md

-*_May your hashes be strong, your connections secure, and your hashes be strong and your connections secure._*
+*_May your hashes be strong, your connections secure, and may all your contracts execute flawlessly..._*